Prajwal-banakar/Spring_mvc_demo/README.md

 In this project, we’ll develop a Spring MVC application that interacts with MySQL to find doctor details online.
 It uses Spring JDBC for database interaction and follows a layered structure for maintainability.

 techonologies used :
-java
+java,
-spring mvc
+spring mvc,
-mysql
+mysql,
-maven
+maven.